oas-tools/oas-telemetry/packages/lib/README.md

 npm install @oas-tools/oas-telemetry
 ```

-Then add the .env file to your project root directory.
+Then add the `.env` file to your project root directory.
 This file contains the environment variables used by the telemetry middleware.
-You can find an example of the .env file in the [`.env.example`](.env.example) file in the root of the repository.
-The `.env` file is optional, but it is needed for the ai chat.
+You can find an example of the `.env` file in the [`.env.example`](.env.example) file in the root of the repository.
+The `.env` file is optional, but it is needed for the AI chat.

 You can integrate the middleware into your Express application.
 The `spec` option is the OpenAPI Specification (OAS) content in JSON or YAML format.
 While this configuration is optional, it is recommended for the UI to function correctly.